José Barros: Biography

 His fame increased, and he was invited to countries such as Panamá, México and Argentina, which led him to write rancheras and tangos.
 Later, in Barranquilla, he met and engaged in a relationship with Amelia Caraballo, who gave birth to four children, Adolfo, Alberto, Alfredo and Abel Guillermo.

 In the 1960s, after becoming ill, Barros returned to El Banco, and with a group of friends created and organized the Festival de la Cumbia in 1971.

-In 1970 he began a relationship with Dora Manzano, with whom he had three children, Katiushka, Verushka and Boris.
+In 1970, he began a relationship with Dora Manzano, with whom he had three children, Katiushka, Verushka and Boris.

+Barros died on May 12, 2007 in Santa Marta.